 - Designer Jacques Herzog and Pierre De Meuron used the Aikido Strategy.
 According to them using Aikido Strategy is to “ use your enemy’s energy for your own purpose instead of fighting, take all the energy and shape it in unexpected and new ways.”

-- This was enhanced by the glass that allows the passage of natural light thus generating well-lit the area, an additional design feature are the green glass panels.
-There are 16 galleries in each floor and on the upper floor there are 2 stories of shops, café and an auditorium.
+- This was enhanced by the glass that allows the passage of natural light thus generating a well-lit area, an additional design feature is the green glass panels.
+There are 16 galleries on each floor and on the upper floor there are 2 stories of shops, a café, and an auditorium.
 Translucent panels were used for roofing materials on a large area thus flooding the interior with light.

 Restoration of Tate Modern